JanaSperschneider/EffectorGeneP/README.md

 cd EffectorGeneP_1.0.0
 ```

 Step 2.
-Download the `EffectorGeneP` model files from [here](https://effectorp.csiro.au/effectorgenep.html). **It is convenient to save and unzip them in the `EffectorGeneP` directory folder ./EffectorGeneP_Models/.**
+Download the `EffectorGeneP` model files from [here](https://effectorp.csiro.au/effectorgenep.html). **It is best to save and unzip them in the `EffectorGeneP` directory folder ./EffectorGeneP_Models/.** :exclamation: Only the *Magnaporthe oryzae* model files are included in the Github repository, more models are available [here](https://effectorp.csiro.au/effectorgenep.html).

 *Optional but desirable to enable sensitive search for genes encoding secreted proteins*